 Gardens for Wildlife is a free program designed to support local residents to set an area aside in their garden for locally threatened wildlife.
 By planting locally indigenous or selected Australian native plants, you can create a garden that attracts birds, insects, butterflies, lizards and much more.

-After a visit from 2 of our garden guides, participants receive a garden assessment, a written report, 20 free plants from one of our indigenous nurseries, our newsletter subscription and ongoing garden and local wildlife information –all free!
+The gardener also receives a voucher for 20 free plants from one of our indigenous nurseries, our newsletter subscription and ongoing garden and local wildlife information – all free!

 The Garden Guides who visit the gardens are made up of a team of volunteers and council officers who each have a passion for the conservation of our indigenous plants and animals.
 If you are interested in becoming a volunteer you can register your interest and we will contact you before the next uptake.

 Gardens for Wildlife is driven by a partnerships between Bungalook Nursery, Greenlink Nursery, the Whitehorse Parkland Advisory Committees, the Blackburn and District Tree Preservation Society and Whitehorse City Council.

 The program is delivered by both volunteers and council officers.
 Whitehorse City Council would like to acknowledge Knox City Council and the Knox Environment Society for their assistance in introducing and operating The Gardens for Wildlife Program.

 Whitehorse City Council would like to acknowledge the Wurundjeri people who are the Traditional Custodians of this Land and pay respect to the Elders both past and present of the Kulin Nation.